 - Stagger my due dates, especially after the middle of the semester as my courses are writing intensive.
-This strategy make sense for me as I have about 70 students every semester and I assign about eight to nine assignments per student.
-So the amount of pages I have to read on my computer/tablet is enormous to say the least.
+This strategy makes sense for me as I have about 70 students every semester and I assign about eight to nine assignments per student.
+So the amount of pages I have to read on my computer/tablet is enormous, to say the least.

 - Not edit my students’ writing so much, but provide them feedback on the error patterns I see in their writing.
 Editing student writing can overwhelm students and it does not aid them in becoming better writers.
 Showing them a few of their errors actually, helps them improve their writing more.

 - Pace myself.
 I read student papers for an hour at a time as my eyes get more tired faster when I read a computer or tablet screen.
 I usually dedicate 2 hours of reading assignments in the morning, as I have to also respond to student discussions, read blog reflections, and respond to student emails and questions.